This post has partner links that I may receive compensation for at no cost to you. Thank you!

-Having entertainment options like these is great, except for one small issue: The need to touch the screen has the potential to negatively impact the person sitting in the seat the screen is attached to.
+Having entertainment options like personal screens is great, except for one small issue: The need to touch the screen has the potential to negatively impact the person sitting in the seat the screen is attached to.

 This past weekend, I flew from San Francisco to Portland on Virgin America.
 While everything else on the flight was great, the guy behind me could not operate his touchscreen video monitor without stabbing at it violently.
 Naturally, this shook my seat every time he did it, which was frequently, since he couldn’t decide what he wanted to watch.